thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 `Error` serves dual duty as both invalid tokens and invalid nodes:

-  * In our lexer, text we don't recognize we'll produce an `Error` token.
+  * In our lexer, text we don't recognize will produce an `Error` token.
   * In our parser, a tree that's not valid syntax gets wrapped in an `Error` node.

-With lexing out of the way we can now better design our syntax.
+With lexing out of the way, we can design our syntax.

 ## Finish Up Syntax

-We now have a better grasp on what we mean when we say a variable is a "thing".
-It's a token, specifically an `Identifier`.
 All `Var`s are identifiers, but not all identifiers are `Var`s.
 A function contains an identifier for its parameter, but it's not a `Var` node.
 How will we know when we see an identifier whether it's a `Var` or a `Fun`?

 The answer involves an important property of our syntax.
-We should be able to tell what we're parsing from the next token of input at all times.
+We should, at all times, be able to tell what we're parsing from the next token of input.
+Anything that requires looking ahead two or more tokens won't satisfy our syntax.
 This doesn't mean we have to treat each token the same way when we see it.
 Functions and variables use identifiers differently.
-But we need enough syntax to distinguish those two uses by looking at the next token.
+But we need enough syntax to distinguish those two uses by looking at one token.

-We'll introduce extra syntax to inform the parser what it's seeing is a function and not a variable:
+We'll introduce extra syntax to inform the parser when it's seeing a function and not a variable:

   * If we see a bare identifier, we'll always treat that as a variable.
-  * If we instead see a `|` (VerticalBar), we know we're parsing a function and the following identifier is a function parameter.
+  * If we first see a `|` (VerticalBar), we know we're parsing a function and the following identifier is a function parameter.

-This works because we know an identifier must always follow a `|`.
+We can enforce that an identifier must always follow a `|`, treating anything else as invalid syntax.
 We'll similarly note the switch from function parameters to function body with another `|` giving us our full function syntax:

 ```rs